-Fields in Trust was founded in 1925 and 85 years ago, in 1934, the first Playing Fields Day was held.
-In the time since we've protected over 2,800 parks and green spaces in perpetuity, but there's so much more we need to do.
+Fields in Trust was founded in 1925 and nine years later, in 1934, the first Playing Fields Day was held.
+In the time since we've protected nearly 3,000 parks and green spaces in perpetuity, but there's so much more we need to do.

 Parks and green spaces are proven to help people stay physically and mentally well.
 They are an important tool to drive social cohesion, combat loneliness and build community spirit.
 But parks and green spaces aren’t a statutory service.
 Once they are lost, they are lost forever.
 Join us in championing our local parks and green spaces and protecting them for people to enjoy in perpetuity.